 DNP students are required to complete a project in order to graduate.
-Students must continuously enroll in NU 890 Innovation & Change for Future: DNP Clinical Practice Project until the project is complete and given final approval by DNP project team.

-Students must complete at least three credit hours in NU 890 Innovation & Change for Future: DNP Clinical Practice Project prior to graduation.
-Students are required to enroll in NU 890 Innovation & Change for Future: DNP Clinical Practice Project each semester after that (Fall, Spring, and Summer) until the student is finished.
-A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in NU 890 Innovation & Change for Future: DNP Clinical Practice Project after the 3-hour requirement has been met.
+Students must continuously enroll in NU 893 Innovation & Change for Future: DNP Clinical Practice Project Continuation until the project is complete and given final approval by DNP project team.
+Students must complete NU 890 Innovation & Change for Future: DNP Clinical Practice Project I, NU 891 Innovation & Change for Future: DNP Clinical Practice Project II, and NU 892 Innovation & Change for Future: DNP Clinical Practice Project III prior to graduation.
+Students are required to enroll in NU 893 Innovation & Change for Future: DNP Clinical Practice Project Continuation each semester after that (Fall, Spring, and Summer) until the student is finished.
+A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in NU 893 Innovation & Change for Future: DNP Clinical Practice Project Continuation fee, the student is enrolled in NU 893 Innovation & Change for Future: DNP

-An incomplete will be given in NU 890 Innovation & Change for Future: DNP Clinical Practice Project until the final project is approved by the project team.
+An incomplete will be given in NU 892 Innovation & Change for Future: DNP Clinical Practice Project III until the final project is approved by the project team.
 Upon approval of the project, the grade will be changed to a Pass.
-If a student does not enroll in NU 890 Innovation & Change for Future: DNP Clinical Practice Project, the incomplete grade will turn to a Fail (F).
+If a student does not enroll in NU 893 Innovation & Change for Future: DNP Clinical Practice Project Continuation, the incomplete grade will turn to a Fail (F).

-After completing 3 credit hours of NU 890 Innovation & Change for Future: DNP Clinical Practice Project a student has three years to complete the DNP project.
+After completing 3 credit hours of NU 890 Innovation & Change for Future: DNP Clinical Practice Project I, NU 891 Innovation & Change for Future: DNP Clinical Practice Project II, and NU 892 Innovation & Change for Future: DNP Clinical Practice Project III a student has three years to complete the DNP project.